 Before you get to camp, you will fill out an ability form with questions regarding how long you’ve been riding, how frequently you ride, your background (if any) in the park, and which tricks (if any) you can land.
 We then look over everyone’s ability forms and place you into small coaching groups based on ability.

-It’s Your Choice: The Lodge™ or The Chalets™
+It’s Your Choice: The Lodge™, The Chalets™, or the Windells Academy Campus

-High Cascade has two different types of lodging to choose from: The Lodge™, The Chalets™, or staying down at the Windells Campus!
+High Cascade now has three different types of lodging to choose from: The Lodge™, The Chalets™, or staying down at the Windells Campus!
 The Lodge™ is a 3-story authentic 1947 Mt.
-Hood ski lodge/bunk house, and The Chalets™ are large mountain-style vacation homes, and the Windells Academy Campus is a private campus located in Welches, OR with a neighborhood style cabin layout.
+Hood ski lodge/bunk house, The Chalets™ are large mountain-style vacation homes, and the Windells Academy Campus is a private campus located in Welches, OR with a neighborhood style cabin layout.

 The Lodge™ (available to boys ages 13-17)